Long term care insurance

 The premiums are based on a person’s age at the time they purchase the insurance and rates are usually locked-in for the life of the policy.
 Since most premiums for this type of insurance are paid with after-tax dollars, the long-term care insurance benefits are tax-free.

 When choosing a long-term care insurance policy, it is important to find a policy that allows customized coverage.
-Some of the options one may purchase in their personal policies are:
+Some of the options ones may purchase in their personal policies are:

-- Location of care: in-home, in a nursing home, in an adult day centre, or an assisted living facility.
+- Location of care: in-home, in a nursing home, in an adult day center, or an assisted living facility.

 - Type of care: skilled nursing care, custodial care, home health aides.

-- Options for size of daily benefit and length of coverage.
+- Options for the size of daily benefit and length of coverage.

 - Flexibility in applying benefits (sometimes called, “alternate plan of care”).